yanxingjun/openclass-rules/README.md

-# openclass-rules(openclash自定义规则)
+# openclass-rules
-This is the custom rules for openclash
+This is the custom rules for openclash    openclash  规则

 Usage：